 Prior to May 1, 2005, we made direct sales to customers (the "B2C model").
 On May 1, 2005, we implemented an additional business model (the "n2N model") mainly for health care products, cosmetics, gifts, apparel and accessories.
 Under the B2C model, we purchase products from suppliers, stock the goods in our warehouse and, upon receiving the orders from our customers through our website, arrange for delivery to our customers.
 Fulfillment is provided by delivery companies or through postal services.
-Under the B2C model, substantially all sales are done on a cash on delivery basis.
 Product sales include the right of return within 10 days after the goods have been received if the products have quality problems and the buyer has retained the original order form.
 Under the B2C model, we record product sales net of the estimated amount of returns, and to date have estimated that the amount of product returns was not significant.
 Under the n2N model, suppliers list their products on our website, and receive orders directly from customers through the website.
 The suppliers have the right to set the prices for their products.
 We engage third party delivery companies to deliver products to and collect payment from customers.
-Substantially all sales are done on a cash on delivery basis.
 Under the n2N model, we earn a commission ranging from 10% to 15% of the transaction amount.
-Currently, we have over 36,000 consumer products listed on our website under the B2C model, consisting mainly of books and videos, and we have over 44,000 products listed on our website under the n2N model, consisting mainly of health care products, cosmetics, gifts, apparel and accessories.